solnet-cloud/docker-clustercheck/README.md

     optional arguments:
       -h, --help  show this help message and exit

-The set up of the cluster is designed to be orchestrated by a tool such as Puppet.
+The configuration of the clustercheck is designed to be orchestrated by a tool such as Puppet.